jazcarate/cloudflare-worker-google-oauth/docs/blogpost.md

 ```

 ### Callback
 Going back to the `/auth` request; this needs no authentication (as we are in the process of creating it).
-So I just check for the contract that [Google sign in documents](https://developers.google.com/identity/protocols/oauth2/web-server#sample-oauth-2.0-server-response).
+So I just check for the contract that [Google sign-in documents](https://developers.google.com/identity/protocols/oauth2/web-server#sample-oauth-2.0-server-response).
 The query params has no errors
 ```ts
 const error = url.searchParams.get('error')